 - The maximum Social Security withholding amount for the current year.

 The amount withheld from an employee's paycheck depends on:

-Withholding allowances are to be used by the employee and totaled on a Withholding Allowances worksheet.
+Withholding allowances are used by the employee to give additional information that may affect the employee's taxable income.
+These allowances are included and totaled on a Withholding Allowances worksheet.
 The Allowances are listed on items A through G of this worksheet and the total is brought over to the W-4 form, on Line 5.
 The worksheet does not have to be shown to the employer; it can be saved by the employee.

 How the Calculation Is Done